joegreene/CS_121_Fall_2014/References/Documentation (and Writing Style)/README.md

 TBD

 #### Using OS-Specific Code
-Some statements, such as `system("pause");` which calls the command prompt to pause input (gives that fancy "Press any key to continue..." prompt), are
+Some statements, such as `system("pause")` which calls the command prompt to pause input (gives that fancy "Press any key to continue..." prompt), are
 OS-specific.
 That means they only work on specific operating systems.

 Using OS-specific code is typically bad to do, but at times unavoidable.
 It's best to have your code work everywhere (unless you plan on being selfish).